openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 On the contrary, the evaluation of the array initializer completes abruptly if:

--  Sufficient space cannot be allocated for the new array, and *OutOfMemoryError* is thrown; or
+-  The space allocated for the new array is insufficient, and *OutOfMemoryError* is thrown; or
--  some initialization expression completes abruptly.
+-  Some initialization expression completes abruptly.

 .. index::
    evaluation